Fact Check: COVID Spike Protein Created in Vaccines Are NOT Proven To Be 'Hijacking' Human Body DNA Repair

 Fact Check: COVID Spike Protein Created in Vaccines Are NOT Proven To Be 'Hijacking' Human Body DNA Repair Flawed Study

 Has a Swedish university proved that the COVID-19 vaccine creates spike proteins that are "hijacking" the human body's DNA repair and adaptive immune mechanisms?
-No, that's not true: The claim was based on a preliminary research report, not a peer-reviewed science journal paper, and the university in question has withdrawn the draft after finding flaws with its methodology and conclusions.
+No, that's not true: The claim was based on a paper withdrawn by the authors after the university in question found flaws in the methodology and conclusions.

 The claim was made in a November 4, 2021, Vision Times article titled "Study Finds COVID Spike Protein Created in Vaccines 'Hijacking' Human Body DNA Repair and Adaptive Immune System Mechanisms - Vision Times" (archived here), which opened: